 Over a period of time, a jawbone with missing teeth atrophies.
 This often leaves a condition in which there is poor quality and quantity of bone suitable for placement of dental implants.
-In these situations, most patients are not candidates for placement of dental implants.
+In these situations, most patients would not be candidates for placement of dental implants.

 Major Bone Grafting